-The activity is expected to have a very low negative cumulative impact on the visual character of the surrounding area.
-However, due to the design of the proposed communication mast (tree mast), the mast will allow for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area.
-This will therefore also have a positive cumulative impact on the area.
+The activity expected to have low negative cumulative impact on the area's sense of place.
+Due to the design of the proposed communication mast, the mast will allow for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area.
+This will therefore also have a positive cumulative impact on the area in terms of the improved network coverage.